 MVLP refers to a member of Visual Language Professionals.

-Members carry an ID card which clearly states that they are qualified and which communication service they offer.
-VLP interpreters have professional indemnity insurance and have a full DBS.
-We recommend that all members are regulated by an appropriate body such as NRCPD or RBSLI
+Members carry a VLP ID card which clearly states that they are either a full, student or non-practicing member, and which communication service they offer.
+VLP members are registered/regulated professionals who have professional indemnity insurance and DBS check.

-Refers to an interpreter who is on the Register of Sign Language Interpreters, the register being held by the NRCPD (National Registers of Communication Professionals working with Deaf and Deafblind People).
+Refers to someone who is on the Register of Sign Language Interpreters.
+This is the register being held by the NRCPD (National Registers of Communication Professionals working with Deaf and Deafblind People).
+Fully qualified interpreters registered with NRCPD are called ‘RSLI’s, Trainee interpreters regulated by NRCPD are called ‘TSLI’s.

 These professionals have agreed to abide by a Code of Ethics/Professional Practice and complaints procedure and will have professional indemnity insurance and ID cards.
-RSLIs will also have a current enhanced CRB certificate and DBS available.
+RSLIs will also have a current DBS available.

 The Regulatory Body for Sign Language Interpreters & Translators (RBSLI) administers a qualified only register.
 RBSLI professional linguists agree to abide by a Code of Ethics and are held accountable by a Complaints Procedure.